SteviLen420/TQE_simulation/RESULTS/EI_vs_E_only_Comparison/README.md

 The primary objective is to evaluate the hypothesis that Information (I) is a fundamental component necessary for the emergence of a realistic, complex, and stable universe.
 The analysis focuses on stability dynamics, complexity, entropy, cosmological anomalies, and the overall predictability of the systems.

+### Methodological Note

+I computed the summarized analysis based on the **average results of 5 E+I simulations and 5 E-Only simulations, which I processed and compared using Wolfram Language.
+In these simulations**, I generated each individual universe through **10,000 Monte Carlo** iterations to ensure the statistical robustness of the observed metrics and differences.

 ## Key Findings and Interpretation

 ### 1. Stability and Lock-in Dynamics